viktorpenelski/evtconf/README.md

 * ~~Dynamically create list from all information taken from above~~
   * ~~MVP: listview of text only~~
   * ~~Cached picture + text, linkable to detailed info / outside link?~~

+* add second screen, slidable from first
+  * for now content of the screen should be larger images that link to webview

+* implement swipe up to refresh

 * Extract hard-coded variables into properties